mikes802/Marketing-Analytics-Case-Study/README.md

 | 2           | 891     | TIMBERLAND SKY        | Classics      |

 ### Commence the anti-join!
+The commented-out lines in some of these queries is me checking the tables to make sure I'm getting the information I want.
+For example,
 ```
 -- This table is the final table that has the top three recommended movies for each customer split by category